Denton County Divorce Lawyer

 - Adultery

-- Or other emotionally charged issues
+- Other emotionally charged issues

 Note that spouses are required to at least attempt mediation before going to trial.
+Mediation serves as an opportunity to resolve conflicts amicably and avoid the financial and emotional costs associated with litigation.

-Protecting Your Rights and Interests During Divorce
+Protecting Your Rights & Interests During Divorce

 Going through a divorce can be a challenging and emotionally draining experience.
 It's important to have a knowledgeable and experienced family law attorney on your side to protect your rights and interests throughout the process.
-Our team at Burrows Law Group is dedicated to providing compassionate and effective legal representation to clients in Flower Mound, TX and the surrounding areas.
+Our team at Burrows Law Group is dedicated to providing compassionate and effective legal representation to clients in Flower Mound, TX, and the surrounding areas.

 - Expert guidance on child support and custody matters